 We can't say it often enough: creating fun moments into a virtual or hybrid event ensures that participants will be more attentive and invested.

-Below a few tips, as well you can find the complete list to keep your attendees engaged at your events.
+Below are a few tips, and you can also find the complete list to keep your attendees engaged at your events.

-- Reach to speakers out of the usual prism: Never hesitate to invite a speaker who is outside your company's scoop.
+- Reach out to speakers out of your normal cirlce: Never hesitate to invite a speaker who is outside your company's normal domain.
 They can bring their own vision of the topic to your virtual event.

-- Invite an actor for a quick sketch (even in video, good comedians are funny and can laugh at anything) around your theme.
+- Invite an actor for a quick sketch (even via video, good comedians are funny and can make jokes about any subjet) around your theme.
 There are even English- speaking comedians who specialize in energizing corporate events.

 The design of the event site